Total TimePrep: 10 min. Bake: 1 hour + cooling

-- Bake at 325° for 60-70 minutes or until a toothpick inserted near the center comes out clean.
+- Bake at 325° for 60-70 minutes or until a toothpick inserted in the center comes out clean.
 Cool for 10 minutes before removing from pans to wire racks.
-Yield: 2 loaves.

 I also substituted molasses which I thank past reviewers for.
 Didn't seem to sweet as other suggested.
 Perhaps that is because of the substitution.
 Definitely a keeper.

 Dec 21, 2013